music-encoding/guidelines/_guidelines-v3/03-FRBR/03-FRBRrelations.md

 defined by encoding order or hierarchy.
 For instance, the hasReproduction/isReproductionOf relationship may be used to indicate that one source is a reprint of another.

-{% include plainExample.html example="./v3/examples/FRBR/FRBR-sample086.xml" valid="true" %}
+{% include plainExample.html example="examples/FRBR/FRBR-sample086.xml" valid="true" version=page.version %}

 Moreover, the use of [componentGrp]({{ site.baseurl }}/{{ page.version }}/elements/componentGrp.html){:.link_odd_elementSpec} implicitly defines a hasPart/isPartOf
 relationship between the componentGrp element’s parent and its child elements.
 Using